okaneco1/okaneco1/README.md

 My name is Conor, and I'm a molecular ecology research assistant at Michigan State University.

-I use R, bash, and Python for data visualizationo, statistical analyses, and bioinformatic workflows.
+I use R, bash, and Python for data visualization, statistical analyses, and bioinformatic workflows.

 ### I’m working on ...
 - Analyzing DNA metabarcoding data to assess dietary composition in sea lamprey.